 Modern art meets Basque masterpiece at the Guggenheim Museum

 What's it all about?
-Housed within Bilbao’s Guggenheim Museum, Nerua’s chef Josean Alija draws from Spanish and Mediterranean ingredients to create culinary masterpieces worthy of the location.
+Housed within Bilbao’s Guggenheim Museum, Nerua’s chef Josean Alija draws from Basque ingredients to create culinary masterpieces worthy of the location.
 His professional path hasn’t been easy: after recovering from a motorcycle accident that left him in a coma for 21 days in the year 2000, Alija had to relearn how to recognise flavours.

 What’s the vibe?
 From its prime position overlooking the Nervión River, from which the restaurant takes its name, climb the steps to Nerua and glide immediately into the open-plan kitchen.
 A well-illuminated salon sporting clean and earthy Scandinavian tones ensures diners focus on Alija’s food, usually plated on pristine white crockery that changes over three seasons.